-Japan fourth-quarter GDP rebounds but trade frictions remain a concern
+Japan fourth quarter GDP rebounds but trade frictions remain a concern

 Businesses were quick to resume normal operations after these disasters.

 Capital expenditure was the biggest driver of growth in October-December, rising 2.4 percent.
-That compares with an upwardly revised 2.7 percent contraction in the previous quarter.
+That compares with as 2.7 percent contraction in the previous quarter, a smaller decline than initially estimated.
 The median estimate was for capital expenditure to rise 1.8 percent.

 Private consumption, which accounts for about 60 percent of GDP, was the second-biggest driver of growth.
 Consumption rose 0.6 percent in October-December, which was less than the median estimate for a 0.8 percent increase and followed a 0.2 decline in the previous quarter.